All-Palestine Protectorate: Dissolution and aftermath

-In 1959, the protectorate was de jure merged into the United Arab Republic, while de facto turning Gaza into military occupation area of Egypt.
+In 1959, the protectorate was de jure merged into the United Arab Republic, while de facto turning Gaza into a military occupation area of Egypt.

 In 1957, the Basic Law of Gaza established a Legislative Council that could pass laws which were given to the High Administrator-General for approval.
 In 1962, elections were held in the Egyptian-occupied Gaza and 22 Palestinian members were elected into the council.